- TV Studio & Radio Analyst

 Ruth Riley Hunter

-Olympic Gold Medalist, Sports Business Leader and Global Humanitarian Ruth Riley Hunter begins her first season as a member of the HEAT broadcast team.
+Olympic Gold Medalist, Sports Business Leader and Global Humanitarian Ruth Riley Hunter begins her second season as a member of the HEAT broadcast team.
 The WNBA veteran will be in studio for all HEAT games on FOX Sports Sun to provide analysis on the pre-game, halftime and post-game shows.
 In addition to her TV studio responsibilities, Riley Hunter will partner with Mike Inglis to analyze preseason, regular season and postseason home games on the HEAT Radio Network.

 In addition to her business acumen and broadcast capabilities, Riley Hunter has an extensive resume as a leader and humanitarian.
 She was the first Vice President of the WNBA Player’s Association, a role she fulfilled from 2005-13.
 Additionally, she has served as a spokesperson for organizations such as Share Our Strength and the United Nations Foundation and has been a NBA/WNBA Ambassador spokesperson from 2013-18.
 In 2018 she served as the Global Director of the NBA Academy Women’s Program, where she participated in scouting and conducting international camps.
 Her obligations required that she identify the roadblocks impeding international prospects and respond by carving out a path for these prospects to become domestic student athletes.
 Riley Hunter’s work as a humanitarian has been recognized through the years, including in 2014 when she was selected a JCI Ten Outstanding Young Persons of the World Honoree.